Hominy: Recipes

 In Mexican cuisine, people cook masa nixtamalera with water to make a thick, gruel-like beverage called atole.
 When they make it with chocolate and sugar, it becomes atole de chocolate.
 Adding anise and piloncillo to this mix creates champurrado, a popular breakfast drink.

 The English term hominy derives from the Powhatan language word for prepared maize (cf. Chickahominy).
-Many other Indigenous American cultures also made hominy, and integrated it into their diet.
-Cherokees, for example, made hominy grits by soaking corn in a weak lye solution produced by leaching hardwood ash with water, and then beating it with a kanona (ᎧᏃᎾ), or corn beater.
+Many other Indigenous American cultures have also made hominy and integrated it into their diets.
+The Cherokee, for example, made hominy grits by soaking corn in a weak lye solution produced by leaching hardwood ash with water and then beating it with a kanona (ᎧᏃᎾ), or corn beater.
 They used grits to make a traditional hominy soup (gvnohenv amagii ᎬᏃᎮᏅ ᎠᎹᎩᎢ) that they let ferment (gvwi sida amagii ᎬᏫ ᏏᏓ ᎠᎹᎩᎢ), cornbread, dumplings (digunvi ᏗᎫᏅᎢ), or, in post-contact times, fried with bacon and green onions.

 Hominy recipes include pozole (a Mexican stew of hominy and pork, chicken, or other meat), hominy bread, hominy chili, hog 'n' hominy, casseroles and fried dishes.
 In Latin America there is a variety of dishes referred to as mote.
 Hominy can be ground coarsely for grits, or into a fine mash dough (masa) used extensively in Latin American cuisine.
 Many islands in the West Indies, notably Jamaica, also use hominy (known as cornmeal or polenta, though different from Italian polenta) to make a sort of porridge with corn starch or flour to thicken the mixture and condensed milk, vanilla, and nutmeg.
 In the Philippines, hominy (made from a local waxy corn cultivar lagkitan) is the main component of dessert binatog.

 Rockihominy, a popular trail food in the 19th and early 20th centuries, is dried corn, roasted to a golden brown, then ground to a very coarse meal, almost like hominy grits.
 Hominy is also used as animal feed.